The Katherine S. and James K. Lau Graduate Fellowship in Climate Equity

 ONLY students who have advanced to candidacy are eligible for this fellowship.
 Non US residents are eligible to apply.
 Eligible students may come from the colleges (departments) participating in the climate equity cluster hire including: College of Engineering, Department of Civid and Environmental Engineering; College of Environmental Design; College of Letters and Science, Social Science Division; Rausser College of Natural Resources; as well as the School of Public Health

-The fellowship will support doctoral students pursuing climate equity and environmental justice research with an emphasis on ameliorating the impacts of climate change on vulnerable populations and addressing root causes of inequality.
+The fellowship will support doctoral students pursuing climate equity and/or environmental justice research with an emphasis on ameliorating the impacts of climate change on vulnerable populations and addressing root causes of inequality.

-- Social equity and environmental sustainability — Climate change creates inequities related to food security and sovereignty, the energy transition, transportation, building systems, access to natural resources, biodiversity loss, energy production and use, water access, water and air quality, land use and scarcity, human health, and maintaining equitable and sustainable living conditions.
+- Social equity, decarbonization, and environmental sustainability — Climate change involves inequities related to food security and sovereignty, the energy transition, transportation, building systems, access to natural resources, biodiversity loss, energy production and use, water access, water and air quality, land use and scarcity, human health, and maintaining equitable and sustainable living conditions.
 Solutions to these challenges require multidisciplinary and publicly engaged research at local, national and global scales.

 - Adaptation design and planning for climate justice — Design of infrastructure for climate change adaptation and resilience must be place-based, making inclusive planning and local/regional governance strategies critically important.
 Developing proactive, equity-focused strategies in this area calls upon engineering, design, planning, regulation, investment, construction, governance, and implementation of adaptation strategies, infrastructures, and resilient community-building.